m3data/collective-futurecrafting/_craft/practices.md

 {% include page-hero.html
   title="Collective Futurecrafting Practices"
-  description="Learn about the practices that support the art and craft of collective futurecrafting." theme="charcoal-pink-sky" size="large" align="center"
+  description="Discover the living practices that bring our patterns to life and embody our principles in action." theme="charcoal-pink-sky" size="large" align="center"